-- · you must be ordinarily resident in Lincolnshire - you must own your property and provide two formal valuations at the start of the agreement (in times of falling property values, you may be requested to arrange additional valuations of the property, and thereafter at annual intervals, until there is sufficient improvement in the property market); if valuations are not provided, we will undertake our own valuations and pass on the associated costs to you - you must have been assessed by Adult Care as needing a permanent stay in a care home to meet your needs or where you are arranging your own care and we have not undertaken an assessment, this condition is satisfied when you would be assessed as having eligible needs had we carried out such an assessment - you do not have any other assets or savings over £23,250, apart from the value of your main or only home - this figure may change annually each April - your home is not disregarded for the purposes of the financial assessment for example it is not occupied by a spouse or dependent relative - you must agree to us placing a legal charge on your property - you must sign any associated deferred payment documentation - all co-owners will be required to sign the deferred payment agreement and the necessary documentation to secure the charge with the Land Registry; the DPA will apply to your share of the property - there can be no other beneficial interests on the property, for example outstanding mortgages, loans or equity release schemes, unless this is approved by us prior to entering the agreement
+- When the loan to equity value reaches 80% a new formal valuation will be required, again we can arrange this for you and pass on any associated costs. - You must have been assessed by Adult Care as needing a permanent stay in a care home to meet your needs or where you are arranging your own care and we have not undertaken an assessment, this condition is satisfied when you would be assessed as having eligible needs had we carried out such an assessment. - You do not have any other assets or savings over £23,250, apart from the value of your main or only home - this figure may change annually in April. - Your home is not disregarded for the purposes of the financial assessment for example it is not occupied by a spouse or dependent relative. - You must agree to us placing a legal charge on the property. - You must sign any associated deferred payment documentation.
+All co-owners will be required to sign the deferred payment agreement and the necessary documentation to secure the charge with the Land Registry; the DPA will apply to your share of the property. - There can be no other beneficial interests on the property, for example outstanding mortgages, loans or equity release schemes, unless this is approved by us prior to entering the agreement. - Any rental agreement should be prior approved by the local authority and should be a short hold tenancy agreement. - Any rental income will be included in the financial assessment reducing the amount deferred.